+A.2.2 Standard Grade

-A.2.2 The requirements of the Standard Grade shall be met within six months after those of E-8 Level Experimental Grade are met.
+The requirements of the Standard Grade shall be met within six months after those of E-8 Level Experimental Grade are met.

-- A.2.3 The Standard Grade shall meet the requirements of the latest revision of "Standard Method for Obtaining Hydrostatic Design Basis for Thermoplastic Pipe Materials", ASTM D 2837, for at least one lot and the minimum requirements of the E-2 level of the Experimental Grade for each of at least two additional lots.
-At least one of these three lots of pipe shall be made by a pipe producer on commercial production equipment. - An additional requirement for the Standard Grade for PE compositions is successful validation, in accordance with Part F.4 of this document, which is to be established on each of two lots of pipe, one of which is to be the same as that tested through at least 10,000 hours for the purpose of determining the LTHS.
-A pipe producer shall make one of the two tested lots on commercial equipment. - A.2.4 The Standard Grade recommendation listing will expire five years after the initial listing date.
+A.2.3 The Standard Grade shall meet the requirements of the latest revision of "Standard Method for Obtaining Hydrostatic Design Basis for Thermoplastic Pipe Materials", ASTM D 2837, for at least one lot and the minimum requirements of the E-2 level of the Experimental Grade for each of at least two additional lots.
+At least one of these three lots of pipe shall be made by a pipe producer on commercial production equipment.

+An additional requirement for the Standard Grade for PE compositions is successful validation, in accordance with Part F.4 of this document, which is to be established on each of two lots of pipe, one of which is to be the same as that tested through at least 10,000 hours for the purpose of determining the LTHS.
+A pipe producer shall make one of the two tested lots on commercial equipment.

+A.2.4 The Standard Grade recommendation listing will expire five years after the initial listing date.
 The owner of the listing may request a continuation within 4 1/2 and five years after the initial listing date for another five years.
 This renewal procedure may be repeated.

-- A.3.1 The Experimental Grade shall meet the requirements of the latest revision of "Standard Test Method for Obtaining Hydrostatic Design Basis for Thermoplastic Pipe Materials", ASTM D 2837, except for the following requirements: - A.3.1.1 The pipe material shall have a PPI recommended hydrostatic design stress at 73°F (23°C) at the E-2 level or higher. - A.3.1.2 Not less than the following test data shall be available at 140°F (60°C):
+The Experimental Grade shall meet the requirements of the latest revision of "Standard Test Method for Obtaining Hydrostatic Design Basis for Thermoplastic Pipe Materials", ASTM D 2837, except for the following requirements:

-Level of Time of Data Submission Lots At Level

-Recommendation
+A.3.1.1 The pipe material shall have a PPI recommended hydrostatic design stress at 73°F (23°C) at the E-2 level or higher.

-E-6 Initial One E-6

-E-8 Initial or, Within 6 months after One E-8
+Level of Recommendation Time of Data Submission Lots At Level E-6 Initial One E-6 E-8 Initial or, Within 6 months after level 6 One E-8

-level 6